Subscribe to updates

 Agreement of the SEND and Alternative Provision Priority Action Plan

-Cabinet agreed the Special Educational Needs and Disability (SEND) and Alternative Provision (AP) Priority Action Plan, which was developed in response to findings from an Ofsted and Care Quality Commission (CQC) inspection.
-The plan, created through extensive consultation with over 300 parents, staff, and partners, addresses identified areas for priority action and aims to improve the SEND services provided by the local area partnership.
+Cabinet agreed the Special Educational Needs and Disability (SEND) and Alternative Provision (AP) Priority Action Plan.
+This plan was developed in response to an inspection by Ofsted and the Care Quality Commission (CQC) which identified widespread and/or systematic failures in the Redbridge Local Area SEND Partnership.
+The plan, developed through extensive consultation, includes actions focused on co-production with communities and embedding this approach into Education, Health and Care Plans.
 Cabinet also noted the progress made against the delivery of this plan as of October 2025.

 Re-procurement of Specialist Integrated Sexual Health Services (ISHS)